TomasS666/real-time-web-1920/README.md

 or you can download the zip file or something similar by clicking on the green button on the top-right position of every repo.

-## Concept
-Your two year concert tour got canceled because a global pandemic?
-No problem, we got you covered with this new Realtime webapp, a central place to host your events online.
-Register, add your upcoming shows, edit shows, and interact via a live stream with your audience.
-You can even see your audience crowd growing live.
-This way, you could be anywhere and be safe, yet be closer to your fans than ever before.

 ## API
 At this moment, I have a little API of my own.
 I wanted to either make more endpoints in the future to request and query more specific data, but I didn't get there unfortunately.
 Right now I serve JSON from an endpoint ```/shows/``` which returns